Applying to the EMBody Lab: FAQ

 What is the best way to contact you?

 EXISTING GRADUATE STUDENTS (e.g., grad student collaborators with a primary supervisor elsewhere in the department): To existing graduate students at Queen's - hello!
 I'd love to hear from you any time.
 I look forward to learning about your research, and/or whether my research could complement your training while at Queen's.
 You'd be welcome to sit in on regular lab meetings, once they are up and running.
-If you develop a project idea involving new data collection or archival data available through the EMBody Lab, it would be fun to talk about.
+If you develop a project idea involving new data collection or archival data available through my lab, it would be fun to talk about.
 Please note, however, that transparency with your primary mentor at Queen's is paramount.
 I'll assume that you and your mentor have discussed your interest in meeting with me, and I will also reach out to your mentor myself to make sure we are all on the same page about the best way to support your training.

 II.
 FOR GRADUATE-LEVEL APPLICANTS